-To make jam you basically, smash, add pectin, boil, add sugar and boil.
-But for clearer instructions checkout the recipe below.
+To make jam you smash fruit, add pectin, boil, add sugar and boil.
+But for clearer instructions check out the recipe below.

-When done processing turn of heat and let cool for 5 minutes.
+When done processing turn off heat and let cool for 5 minutes.
 Remove from canner and set aside on a dry towel to cool for 12 to 24 hours.
-After they have cooled completely check the lids for a seal by pressing on the center of each lid.
-If the center does not flex remove band and gently try to lift lid.
-If the lid does not flex or lift you have a good seal.
-Wipe clean, label and store in a dry cool place.
+After they have cooled completely, check the lids for a seal by pressing on the center of each lid.
+If the center does not flex, remove the band and gently try to lift the lid.
+If the lid does not flex or lift, you have a good seal.
+Wipe clean, label and store in a cool, dry place.

 To read up on more canning basics checkout my friend Rebecca of Foodie with Family’s post.

 Then like magic you have a stockpile of tasty, sticky, sweet jam.
-If I am not careful I may just sit with a jar and a spoon and go to town.
-Instead I showed some restraint and baked a batch of my favorite scones (minus the ginger) and then proceeded to eat 4 scones smothered with jam.
+If I am not careful, I may just sit with a jar and a spoon and go to town.
+Instead, I showed some restraint and baked a batch of my favorite scones (minus the ginger) and then proceeded to eat four scones smothered with jam.

-Scones, jam and a cup a tea is a great way to start the day.
-If you are smart you will keep all the jam stashed away for yourself.
-If you are a better person then me this jam makes a great gift for friend and family.
+Scones, jam, and a cup a tea is a great way to start the day.
+If you are smart, you will keep all the jam stashed away for yourself.
+If you are a better person than me this jam makes a great gift for friend and family.

-This jam is great for scones, biscuits, english muffins or toast.
+This jam is great for scones, biscuits, English muffins or toast.
 It’s also great drizzled over ice cream on a tender slice of cake.
 OH!
-Lemon cake you should totally drizzle this over lemon cake!
+The lemon cake you should totally drizzle this over lemon cake!
 OMG!
-I think my head just exploded and now I have to make lemon cake.
+I think my head just exploded, and now I have to make a lemon cake.

 - 6 tablespoons powder pectin